IIIF/api/source/presentation/4.0/model.md

 The value of this property _MUST_ be a Quantity.
 The `unit` property of the Quantity _MUST_ be `relative`.
-The `value` property of the Quantity _MUST_ be between 0.0 and 1.0.
+The `quantityValue` property of the Quantity _MUST_ be between 0.0 and 1.0.

 * Audio resource types _SHOULD_ have the `volume` property.<br/>
   Clients _SHOULD_ process the `volume` property on an Audio resource.